saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 With the release build, is a lot faster in both cases.

 I have also compared a lot of other functions.
 Scanning a text for a substring, manipulating texts, summing up numbers and a variety of other things.
 I have found that this type of performance increase is not that typical.
-Getting things to speed up 2x or 3x is usally pretty easy though.
+Getting things to speed up 2x or 3x is usually not that hard.

 ## Working with different types